Razhelq/MovieDatabase/README.md

     docker-compose up

-To run in locally install packages listed in requirements.txt and run
+To run in locally, install packages listed in requirements.txt and run

     python manage.py runserver